priyanshu1799/MERC-BENZ-GUI/README.md

 According to solution proposed from our side we have developed Graphical User Interface(GUI or UI) Using >>guide command in MATLAB 2018a(9.4).
 This UI so created can be compiled and converted into an Standalone application file which can run on any system with or without  MATLAB pre-installed on it.
 The main file to needed execute GUI is “Test_GUI_1.m” .
 On executing this code it calls various other functions already created in other matlab files within the same directory(**MR-BENZ-GUI/**) :
 ## INSTRUCTIONS
-### for code running on Matlab_2018a
+### for running code on Matlab_2018a or higher versions
 1. Test_GUI_1.fig >> This is figure file containing data regarding the User interface.
 It is always execute when you run the main matlab file.
 2.	price_sort.m >>  func.  that sort whole car data inputted on the basis of the price of the car owned by the user.
 3.	engcmp.m >> func. compares the engine of two cars on the basis on different efficiencies (thermal, volumetric, engine.coff.performance) and returns an overall efficiency between 2 engines.
 4.	emical.m >> fucn. takes input as loan, rate and term and returns the emi calculated.
 5.	monthused.m >> this calculated the time difference in months between 2 different  dates.(basically calculating months for which the car has been used )